karol-szymanowski/CI-CD-presentation/README.md

 # CI/CD - Presentation
 This presentation has been prepared to bring the CI / CD process concept closer, showing its advantages and use-cases.
 The presentation consists of:
- - the theoretical part - this presentation
+ - the theoretical part - this presentation (article below is my cheatsheet for this presentation)
  - the practical part - Jenkins pipeline configuration using Jenkinsfile

 ### Presentation content: